wletsou/bioinformatics/_pages/week2.md

 5. Sex
 6. Phenotype

-Since we're simulating unrelated individuals, fields 3 and 4 can both be blank (i.e., the individual has no parents in the dataset), and fields 1 and 2 can be identical (i.e., each individual belongs to its own family).&nbsp; Sex is coded as 1 for male and 2 for female, and phenotype is code as 1 for unaffected and 2 for affected.&nbsp; So the recod above for individual 1 corresponds to an unaffected male.&nbsp;  The 4000 alleles for each of the 2000 SNPs come afterward in pairs.&nbsp; There is no explicit phase information in ped files, but we can assume that the odd-numbered alleles are paternal and the evens maternal.
+Since we're simulating unrelated individuals, fields 3 and 4 can both be blank (i.e., the individual has no parents in the dataset), and fields 1 and 2 can be identical (i.e., each individual belongs to its own family).&nbsp; Sex is coded as 1 for male and 2 for female, and phenotype is coded as 1 for unaffected and 2 for affected.&nbsp; So the recod above for individual 1 corresponds to an unaffected male.&nbsp;  The 4000 alleles for each of the 2000 SNPs come afterward in pairs.&nbsp; There is no explicit phase information in ped files, but we can assume that the odd-numbered alleles are paternal and the evens maternal.

 The challenge will be to get our simulated data into ped format.